ADACS-Australia/reasearch_project_management_training/_episodes/03-trello.md

 ---
 title: "Trello"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 5
 questions:
+- "What is Trello?"
+- "How do I keep track of my tasks?"
-- "How can I use Trello for project management?"
+- "How do I use Trello workspace and boards to collaborate with others?"
 objectives:
-- ""
+- "Become familiar with how to use Trello"
 keypoints:
+- "Making Trello workspaces"
-- ""
+- "Making Trello cards"
+- "Making Trello card templates"
 ---

 # Trello
+Trello is one of the most popular project management applications thanks to it being easy to use and flexible.
+If you have not already, create a Trello account [here](https://trello.com/).
 ## Making your first workspace and board
 When you first make a Trello account you will see this screen.